rucliyang/VisualizedDA/readme.md

 # VisualizedDA

+sample code and data for the textbook entitled Visualized Data Analytics.

 It is for the textbook Visualized Data Analytics (v1.0) which is authored by Yichen Qin and Yang Li in 2021.